Configure same-cycle scheduling dependencies

 • projectName.nodeName: This output includes the node name and can be modified.
 This output name remains unchanged even if the node is renamed.

-DataWorks also allows you to add outputs manually or by automatically parsing inputs and outputs from your code.
+You can also add outputs manually or let DataWorks automatically parse inputs and outputs from your code.
 Support for automatic parsing varies by node type.
 For details, see Comparison of automatic parsing results.

 Node input